benzouye/framework/README.md

   Select input implies a link with another item (i.e. foreign key).
 So you have to define this link with 3 attributes :
   1. item (string) : name of the linked item
   2. columnKey (string) : column name for select option value (mainly id_{item\_name})
-  3. columnLabel (string) : column name for select option label
+  3. columnLabel (string) : column name for select option label, here you can specify _selectLabel_ alias
 * calculation : display the result of a calculation (SUM, AVG, COUNT, etc.) used with GROUP BY SQL clause.
 You have to define this with 2 attributes :
   1.function (string) : the SQL syntax for the calculation 2.join (string) : optional SQL JOIN syntax to get the data